High Availability for Avi Controllers

 Avi Controller-level HA requires a quorum of Avi Controller nodes to be up.
 In a 3-node Avi Controller cluster, quorum can be maintained if at least 2 of the 3 Avi Controller nodes are up.
 If one of the Avi Controllers fails, the remaining 2 nodes continue service and Avi Vantage continues to operate.
 However, if 2 of the 3 nodes go down, the entire cluster goes down, and Avi Vantage stops working.

 Each Avi Controller node in a cluster periodically sends heartbeat messages to the other Avi Controller nodes in the cluster through an encrypted SSH tunnel using TCP port 22 (port 5098 if running as Docker containers).

 The heartbeat interval is 10 seconds.
 The maximum number of consecutive heartbeat messages that can be missed is 4.
 If one of the Avi Controllers does not hear from another Avi Controller for 40 seconds (4 missed heartbeats), the other Avi Controller is assumed to be down.

 If only one node is down, quorum is maintained and the cluster can continue to operate.

 - If a follower goes down but the (leader node remains up, access to virtual services continues without interruption.

 - If the primary (leader) node goes down, the member nodes form a new quorum and elect a cluster leader.
 The election process takes about 50-60 seconds and during this period, there is no impact on the data plane.
-The SEs will continue to operate in “headless mode” but the control plane service is not going to be available.
-During this period, Vantage users will not be able to create a VIP through LBaaS or use the Vantage web interface, API, or CLI.
+The SEs will continue to operate in the headless mode but the control plane service is not going to be available.
+During this period, users will not be able to create a VIP through LBaaS or use the Vantage user interface, API, or CLI.